wubba438/data_science_project/README.md

 The data could be found in the "raw_data" folder.
 The folder contains:
 - The Github_clean2 copy.csv
-- The "menry copy" folder, it contains multiple csv files corresponding the information available in   Github_clean2 copy.csv
+- The "menry copy" folder, it contains multiple csv files corresponding to the information available in   Github_clean2 copy.csv

 The tables could be found in the "table" folder.